don2019S0508/FoodAndRecipeRecommendation/README.md

 # Seasonal Recipe Recommender

-A local, offline Python CLI that recommends seasonal recipes based on date, location, and optional requirements.
+A Python program recommends seasonal recipes based on date, location, and optional requirements.
 It learns from feedback to improve future recommendations.
+It gives seasonal food and recipes based on Lunar Term through the panel "LunarTermRecipe".

 This version launches a desktop GUI for all inputs and outputs.
+A user can enter a recipe with a score, and the program uses re-inforced machine learning based on the score for next time recipe recommendation.

 It also includes a Lunar Term Food tab for 24 solar-term recommendations in English.

+Traditional Chinese medicine emphasizes body recuperation through proper seasonal food and recipes.

+**Hope that this program could give some heplful recipe recommendation to long COVID patients for body recuperation.
+However, a patient should discuss with a doctor before taking a recipe recommendation from this program.**

+Still need domain experts to give more recipes and suggestions.
+This program is just a demo, need to make it better.

 ## Run